 - Vehicles must be presented for judging at the National Motor Museum, Birdwood in the allocated judging area.
 Drivers/riders must stay with their vehicle until judging is completed.

 - Shortlisted finalists may be asked to relocate their vehicles to a display area at some point after judging is completed.

 - There will be a stage presentation to the winner.

 - Vehicles arriving at the site after midday may not be able to be judged and may be declared ineligible.

-- As entrants of the award you vehicle must be presented in a suitable condition for the competition (suitable means a well presented and detailed vehicle, it does not mean faded paint, ripped, torn or badly worn interior or vehicles in a overall poor condition.)
+- As entrants of the award your vehicle must be presented in a suitable condition for the competition (suitable means a well presented and detailed vehicle, it does not mean faded paint, ripped, torn or badly worn interior or vehicles in an overall poor condition.)

 - If you decide to withdraw from the award for any reason, please advise the Organisers as soon as possible to avoid any confusion on the day.
 Refunds of award category fees are not available.

-- The winner receives a complementary studio photo shoot of their vehicle which will take place on Monday 1 October.
+- The winner receives a complimentary studio photo shoot of their vehicle.

 Judging will be undertaken by an expert panel.